fireteam99/CS366-Studyguides/studyguide.md

 ```

 ### Views
 A view is a virtual table that is based on the result of a SQL statement.
-Note that a view always shows up to date data.
+Note that a view always shows up-to-date data.

 ```sql
 CREATE TABLE Customer (